healeycodes/jar/README.md

 If you are using packages (i.e. something you install with `pip`) you have to install them locally inside your project before building the project with the CLI.

-e.g. with `pip` you can run `pip3 install -r requirements.txt --target .`.
+e.g. with `pip` you can run `pip3 install -r requirements.txt --target .` at the project's root.

 ## Tests